nicolecordium/restaurant-project/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## ETL and schema
+- The schema selected for the `restaurants` table

 ## Running locally
 - Install postgres v 10 or greater with schema `public`
 - Create a .env file in the root folder with the following configs: `DATABASE_URL={{ local postgres connection string }}`